gazzenger/rtsp-restream-ll-hls/README.md

 openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650
 ```

-Run rtsp-simple-server with the command `sudo ./rtsp-simple-server`
+Run rtsp-simple-server from this directory with the command `sudo rtsp-simple-server`

 ## VLC Player